gramuah/unsupervised/README.md

 ## Pre-trained Unsupervised models

-We provide pre-trained Caffe models trained on the two datasets used in our discovery experiments: the UCF-101 and the 5-Context.
+We provide pre-trained Caffe models trained on the two datasets used in our discovery experiments: UCF-101 and 5-Context.

 Note that we always release the models for the two loss functions for unsupervised learning introduced in the paper, i.e. the Lq and Ls losses.